mengshu26/dbt_andhealth_onside/README.md

   - Intermediate - business logic and joins
   - Marts → aggregated, dashboard or stakeholder-ready tables and metrics

+proposed definition of what attrition is and what attrition risk be consistent no shows
+6 months

 ## The semantic layer